heleny/ASGoogleAnalyticsTracker/README.md

-# ASGoogleAnalyticsPlugin
+# ASGoogleAnalyticsTracker
 A C# cross platforms plugin for Google Analytics
-# ASGoogleAnalyticsTracker